-2.1.
+2.1.1.
 Capabilities

-Because CLARIN-FCS aims to integrate several heterogeneous Search Engines it needs to support the different features of the Search Engines, e.g. some only allow simple search while other support wild-cards or regular expressions.
-Also, the available resources have different properties, e.g. some resources provide Part-Of-Speech annotations, while others are transcripts of an audio signal or lexicographic resources consisting of entries.
-To accommodate for these different features, CLARIN-FCS defines several Capabilities.
-A Capability defines a certain feature that is part of CLARIN-FCS, e.g. what kind of queries are supported.
+A Capability defines a certain feature set that is part of CLARIN-FCS, e.g. what kind of queries are supported.
 Each Endpoint implements some (or all) of these Capabilities.
 The Endpoint will announce the capabilities it provides to allow a Client to auto-tune itself (see section Endpoint Description).
 Each Capability is identified by a Capability Identifier, which uses the URI syntax.

-The following Capabilities are defined by CLARIN-FCS:
+The following Capabilities are defined in CLARIN-FCS: